vstinner/cpython_core_tutorial/where_should_i_start.rst

 * You may also look at ideas currently discussed on the https://mail.python.org/mailman/listinfo/python-ideas mailing list

+To find an easy issue, persistence is the key :-)

 Contribute to CPython?
 What is CPython?
 CPython is made of many parts:

 * CPython source code: basically made of 50% Python and 50% C code